choudharydhruv/deepRL-projects-udacity/project1_navigation/Report.md

 ### Learning Algorithm

 We use Deep Q-Learning(DQN) to solve this environment.
 DQN is a value based method that uses a neural network to approximate the action-value function for a given state.
 The Neural network takes the state as an input and estimates the expected average reward of taking one of the possible actions in that state.
+DQN learns expected reward using a target and local network.

+Additionally, we also implement and evaluate two variants of DQN

+    a) Double Deep Q-Learning (DDQN) which uses the local network to select the next state action and the target network to evalauate that action.
+DDQN reduces the variance of the estimator because the target reward depends on both the local and target networks.

+    b) Dueling Network - Dueling network is a different network architecture that has two heads - one estimates the state-value function and the other estimates the advantage of taking an action.

 ###### Network Architecture
-We use a simple neural net
+We use a neural net with 2 Fully Connected (FC) layers with 128 and 64 neurons.
+Input state space has a dimensionality of 37 and output actions space has 4 dimensions.
+Hence the networ architecture is 37->128->64->4.

+For the Dueling Network, we keep the architecture for the advantage function the same as DQN, but we add an additional FC layer for the state value function.
+The first layer is common to both the branches.

 ### Evaluation